| |

 Both self-tanning home products and spray tans use DHA, which creates the appearance of tanned skin.

-The DHA reacts with the amino acid in the top layer of your skin and oxygen in the air, and this generates pigments called melanoidins, which cause the skin to appear brown as they absorb certain wavelengths of light.
-This process is called the Maillard reaction.
-It usually only starts around two to four hours after the fake tan product has been applied, and can continue for up to 72 hours.
+The DHA reacts with the amino acid in the top layer of your skin and oxygen in the air, generating pigments called melanoidins that cause the skin to appear brown as they absorb certain wavelengths of light.

 Is Fake Tan Safe?

-The issues with fake tans are due to DHA, which causes a chemical reaction with the skin.
 To put it simply, the same chemical reaction, the Maillard reaction, which darkens the skin, is the same that happens when you caramelize sugar or grill meat.
-So while there is no sun involved, you are essentially still grilling your skin.

 Here is what happens when you apply fake tanners containing DHA to your skin: